James Traficant: Trial and expulsion

 On May 4, 2001, Traficant was indicted on federal corruption charges for taking campaign funds for personal use.
 Again, he opted to represent himself, insisting that the trial was part of a vendetta against him dating back to his 1983 trial.
+One of the men who bribed him, John J. Cafaro, testified against him.
 After a two-month federal trial, on April 11, 2002, he was convicted of ten felony counts including bribery, racketeering, and tax evasion.

 On July 30, 2002, U.S. District Judge Lesley Wells sentenced Traficant to eight years in prison and fined him $150,000 following his conviction on 10 counts of bribery, racketeering and tax evasion.

 Eventually, the House Ethics Committee recommended that Traficant be expelled from Congress.
 On July 24, the House voted to expel him with 420 members voting yes, 1 member voting no, 9 members voting 'present', and 4 members not voting.
 The sole vote against expulsion was Representative Gary Condit.
 Traficant was the first person to be expelled from the House of Representatives since Michael Myers who was expelled in 1980 as a result of the Abscam scandal.